conradakunga/Blog/_posts/2025-10-27-adding-date-computations-support-to-datetime-in-c-net.md

 Here will will leverage the following:

 1. We have **already written all the code for the conversions** already with the `DateOnly`
-2. The smallest unit of time is a [Tick](https://learn.microsoft.com/en-us/dotnet/api/system.datetime.ticks?view=net-9.0)
+2. The smallest unit of time is a Microsecond

 All the `Start` methods will remain as is - the start of any period is the smallest unit.
 For example, the time for the first quarter is going to be `00:00.0000`